CMU-Senate/bylaws/bylaws.md

     1. Any member of the undergraduate student body who does not fall under the auspices of the constituencies listed shall be classified as a Miscellaneous Student.
 #.
 The Elections Board refers to the standing committee of Student Government, established in the Carnegie Mellon University _Student Body Constitution_, to oversee the annual Student Government Executive and Student Senate elections.
 #.
 Financial Probation is a form of probation for Student Government Recognized organizations, and is established in the Carnegie Mellon University _Student Body Constitution_ and _Student Government Fiscal Policy_
 #.
-A full session of Student Senate shall extend from the first regular meeting of Student Senate following the ratification of the Student Senate Election results until the adjournment of the meeting at which the following year’s Student Senate Election results are successfully ratified.
+A full session of Student Senate shall extend from the first regular meeting of Student Senate following the ratification of the Student Senate Election results until the adjournment of the meeting at which the following year's Student Senate Election results are successfully ratified.
 #.
 The Graduate Student Assembly is the graduate legislative branch of Carnegie Mellon University student government, created in the Carnegie Mellon University _Student Body Constitution_.
 #.
 There are two _half sessions_ of Student Senate.
 The first begins at the first regular meeting of the full session and ends at the last regular meeting of the Fall semester.
 The second half session begins at the last regular meeting of the Fall semester and ends at the last regular meeting of the full session.
 #.
 The _Joint Funding Committee_ refers to the standing committee of Student Government, established in the Carnegie Mellon University _Student Body Constitution_ to oversee the funding of student organizations.
 #.
 A _joint meeting_ of Student Senate and the Graduate Student Assembly is a meeting of Student Senate and the Graduate Student Assembly at which a majority of the members of Student Senate and a majority of the members of the Graduate Student Assembly are present.
 #.
 A _meeting_ of Student Senate is any gathering of a majority of the voting members of Student Senate, provided all such members have been notified of that gathering at least one (1) week in advance of the gathering.
 #.  _Notification_ of a group of students shall be satisfied by either an e-mail sent to all individuals in that group, or a verbal announcement at a regular meeting of that group, provided minutes of that meeting are recorded and distributed.
 #.
-The _President’s Cabinet_ refers to the standing committee of Student Government, established in the Carnegie Mellon University _Student Body Constitution_, to o assist the Student Body President with the running of the Executive Branch of Student Government.
+The _President's Cabinet_ refers to the standing committee of Student Government, established in the Carnegie Mellon University _Student Body Constitution_, to o assist the Student Body President with the running of the Executive Branch of Student Government.
 #.  _Recognition Probation_ is a form of probation for Student Government Recognized organizations, and is established in the Carnegie Mellon University _Student Body Constitution_ and _Student Government Fiscal Policy_
 #.
 A regular meeting of Student Senate is a meeting among those scheduled by Student Senate for the purpose of conducting their routine business.
 #.
-The _student body_ refers to the collection of students enrolled in undergraduate or graduate academic programs at Carnegie Mellon University’s Pittsburgh campus.
+The _student body_ refers to the collection of students enrolled in undergraduate or graduate academic programs at Carnegie Mellon University's Pittsburgh campus.
 #.
 The _student government executive committee_ refers to the committee, established in the Carnegie Mellon University _Student Body Constitution_, consisting of the Student Body President, Student Body Vice President, Student Body Vice President for Finance, Student Body Vice President for Organizations, Student Senate Chair, and Graduate Student Assembly President.
 #.
 A _student organization_ is any grouping of members of the student body.
     1. Neither Student Senate nor the Graduate Student Assembly is a student organization.
 #.
-The _undergraduate student body_ refers to all members of the student body who are enrolled in undergraduate academic programs at Carnegie Mellon University’s Pittsburgh campus.
+The _undergraduate student body_ refers to all members of the student body who are enrolled in undergraduate academic programs at Carnegie Mellon University's Pittsburgh campus.

 # Article III.
 Duties and Powers of Student Senate.